mit-ccc/spac/README.md

 strings will have quotes around them.
 You can drop the quotes by using `--raw`.

+## Error Handling

+`spac` drops input if it can't parse a line or find the necessary fields, which differs from `jq`'s behavior.
+In the future `spac` will support optionally filling in null for missing fields.

+By default, it will count up parsing errors and print them to stderr when it's done so that you're aware if there are problems.
+The process will also return an error code.
+To suppress this warning and return code, use the `-q` option.

+If `spac` encounters an error, it will print out the offending line if you supply the `-v` option.

 ## Building

 You'll need a relatively new version of Rust, its build tool Cargo, as